Accenture raises revenue growth forecast for second time

 The consulting business accounts for a little more than half of Accenture's total revenue, with its outsourcing unit contributing the rest.

-Accenture's rivals include India's Infosys Ltd and Tata Consultancy Services in the outsourcing business and Hewlett-Packard Co and IBM Corp in the consulting business.
+Accenture's rivals include India's Infosys Ltd (INFY.NS) and Tata Consultancy Services (TCS.NS) in the outsourcing business and Hewlett-Packard Co (HPQ.N) and IBM Corp (IBM.N) in the consulting business.

 Accenture said it expected revenue to grow 8-10 percent on a local-currency basis in the year ending August.
 The company had raised its revenue growth forecast to 5-8 percent in December from 4-7 percent.